Rio de la Plata, the River of Silver!

 No one knows!
-If you know, if you had been in the area or if you know more information about it, please use the form at the bottom of this page to publish it.
+If you knew, if you had been in the area or if you knew more information about it, please use the form at the bottom of this page to publish it.
 Thanks.

 Every year 57 million cubic metres flow into the muddy estuary of Rio de la Plata, a coastal area with a lower salinity than the ocean.

-The result of this flow is that fresh water from the Paraná River and Uruguay River collide together with the salt water from the southern Atlantic Ocean in a raging vortex caused by the wind and the changing tides.
+The result of this flow is that fresh water from the Paraná River and Uruguay River collide together with the salt water from the southern Atlantic Ocean in a raging vortex caused by the strong southeastern winds, known as sudestadas and the changing tides.

-At its widest point, the mouth of this immense estuary reaches 220 kilometres wide.
+At its widest point, the mouth of this immense estuary reaches 220 kilometres wide on the border between Uruguay and Argentina.
 It becomes the largest estuary in the world because it reaches this measure.

 Rio de la Plata is a natural habitat to several endangered species such as sea turtles and the rare La Plata Dolphin, which is the only river dolphin that lives in the ocean and in saltwater estuaries.